mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

   {
     'chunk': {
       'bytes': b
-      'The next optimal launch window to Mars is 2026-12-26 UTC.'
+      'Based on the provided spacecraft dry mass of 10000 kg, total mass of 50000 kg, and specific impulse of 2500 s, the next optimal launch window for a Hohmann transfer from Earth to Mars is on November 26, 2026 UTC.
+The transfer will take 259 days.'
     }
   }
 ]